 5 Ways to Increase Employee Engagement Among Baby Boomers

-There is a huge focus on how Millennials impact the workplace, Baby Boomers were the original generation that changed the job and consumer landscape.
-And today, Boomers still make up a large part of the U.S. workforce.
-Given the recent financial crisis, boomers are working well past traditional retirement years.
-However, according to the Gallup Organization’s State of the American Workplace Report, Boomers are also the most disengaged segment of the workforce.
-And this disengagement costs corporate America almost $500 million a year.
+There is a huge focus right now on how Millennials and Gen Zers impact the workplace.
+But Baby Boomers were the original generation that changed the job and consumer landscape.
+And today, Boomers still make up a large part of the U.S. workforce, and are working well past traditional retirement years.
+However, according to a Gallup State of the American Workplace Report, Baby Boomers are also the most disengaged segment of the workforce.
+And this lack of employee engagement costs corporate America almost $500 million a year.
 So, how can we increase the employee engagement of Baby Boomers in their work?
 Here are a few ideas we liked from talentmgt.com.

 Provide Mentorship Opportunities